w3f/polkadot-wiki/docs/learn/learn-treasury.md

 The Treasury is a pot of funds collected through a portion of block production rewards, transaction fees, slashing, [staking inefficiencies](learn-staking.md#inflation), etc.

-The funds held in the Treasury can be spent by making a spending proposal that, if approved by the [Council](learn-governance.md#council), will enter a waiting period before distribution.
+The Treasury funds are held in a [system account](./learn-account-advanced.md#system-accounts) not accessible by anyone; only the system internal logic can access it.
+Funds can be spent by making a spending proposal that, if approved by the [Council](learn-governance.md#council), will enter a waiting period before distribution.
 This waiting period is known as the _spend period_, and its duration is subject to [governance](learn-governance.md), with the current default set to
 {{ polkadot: <RPC network="polkadot" path="consts.treasury.spendPeriod" defaultValue={345600} filter="blocksToDays"/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="consts.treasury.spendPeriod" defaultValue={86400} filter="blocksToDays"/> :kusama }}
 days.
 The Treasury attempts to spend as many proposals in the queue as it can without running out of